 We pride ourselves on our excellent reputation and record in PE and sport.
-As such we run a wide variety of extra-curricular clubs on an open-access basis.
+As such we run a wide variety of extracurricular clubs on a open-access basis.
 Pupils are not penalised for non-attendance but sports teams are usually selected from those who attend extra-curricular clubs.